temporalio/temporal/docs/worker-versioning.md

 You don't need to change your worker code or Task Queue name.
 Only for your next deployment, add an Assignment rule instead of a Version Set (incompatible Build ID).
-The assignment rule can generally be done using the `insert-assignment-rule` command, however, `commit-build-id` provides an idempotent replacement to the now-deprecated `promote-set` operation.
+The assignment rule can generally be done using the `insert-assignment-rule` command, however, `commit-build-id` provides an idempotent replacement to both (now-deprecated) `promote-set` and `add-new-default` operations.

 The Version Sets added previously will be present and be used for the old Workflow executions.
 They will be cleaned up automatically once all their workflows pass their retention time.